spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 - Followed Up - Whether the record has been followed up on or not
 - Updated DCIPS - Whether the record has been updated in DCIPS

 When searching for cases, use some or all of the fields to narrow down the results.
-Filters are used in combination, so specifying multiple filters will limit the results to those records matching all critera specified.
+Filters are used in combination, so specifying multiple filters will limit the results to those records matching all criteria specified.

 *Note: In order to search for all of the missing persons cases, leave all fields empty.*